IBM/portieris/README.md

 ## Current limitations

-Portieris only supports sourcing trust data from the IBM Cloud Notary servers.
+Portieris only supports sourcing trust data from the following registries:
+* IBM Regional Registries
+* Quay.io
+* Docker Hub

 You can deploy images from other servers while Portieris is installed, but you must disable trust enforcement for these images.
 The default ClusterImagePolicy enforces trust disabled for "*".
-We are looking to support additional Notary servers.
+We are looking to support additional Notary servers and support for configuring your own via CRD configuration.
 If you want a particular Notary server to be supported, [raise an issue](https://github.com/ibm/portieris/issues/new).
+Its pretty easy to add a new registry, see [Trust Map](https://github.com/ibm/portieris/tree/master/helpers/trustmap/trust_server_map.go) if interested in helping.

 ## Installing Portieris